-The best energy efficient windows make it possible for you to maintain the ideal temperature in your home.
+The best energy-efficient windows make it possible for you to maintain the ideal temperature in your home.
 You can reduce your energy consumption while increasing the cool comfort level of your living space during even the hottest desert days.
-The most energy efficient windows allow sunlight to deliver its beautiful natural light while substantially blocking heat.
+The most energy-efficient windows allow sunlight to deliver beautiful natural light while substantially blocking heat.
 This means more comfort for less energy use impacting the environment and less electricity cost for air conditioning.

 The window frame type you choose will significantly affect the level of energy efficiency you can expect from your new replacement windows in our extreme southwestern temperatures.
 Frames for energy-efficient windows can be constructed of one of various highly durable and appealing materials, including wood, aluminum, or vinyl.

 The performance of the glass is obviously fundamental to the quality of a window designed for energy efficiency.
-These three efficiency factors determine the effectiveness of the glass panels in energy saving windows:
+These three efficiency factors determine the effectiveness of the glass panels in energy-saving windows:

 - Visible Transmission (VT) — Amount of solar light being transferred through the glass